teateatea/heartbreaker/Broja's Downtime.md

 **Iron Sclerite:** Once per day, as an action, you may activate your armour.
 For $R$ turns, fire damage you take is reduced to 0.
 - **Elemental Batteries:** This armour is powered by Elemental cores.
 There are 6 slots in the back of the armour, one of which is already filled.
-	- 1 Water Imp Core is included in the price: $R$ = +1.
+	- 1 Water Imp Core is included in the price: +1 $R$
 	- The Resistance gained ($R$) is equal to the HD of the cooling Elemental whose core has been connected to the suit.
-	- Elemental cores work best if their source is cooling (*e.g. Water, Ice, Alcohol).* Some secondary Elements may work suboptimally *(e.g. Ooze, Ink, Air),* and can be expected to provide $R$ equal to half their HD.
+	- Elemental cores work best if their source is cooling (*e.g. Water, Ice, Alcohol).* Some secondary Elements may work suboptimally *(e.g. Ooze, Ink),* and can be expected to provide $R$ equal to half their HD.

 ### Cold Iron Plate Armour - Considerations
 #### Heroic Armour (passive)
 ##### Cost: 5,000 GP, +10 days
-Projects a nearly-invisible protective bubble over the wearers head.
+The articulated gorget projects a nearly-invisible protective bubble over the wearers head.
 No need for a helmet, show off that pretty face!

 #### Guilded Armour
 ##### Cost: 1,000 GP, +2 days